ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 ### Introduction: Why Standards Are the Unsung Heroes of Forensics
 Imagine a courtroom where a grainy video could free an innocent person, or convict the wrong one.
 Now, picture the chaos if no one can agree it is real because the rules for checking its authenticity are murky, or do not even exist.
 That is where forensic standards step in, the glue holding justice together in a world of pixels and audio waves, from crime scenes to courtrooms.

-In the multimedia forensics grad courses where I lecture part-time, we explore how these standards tackle everything—from forensic science’s broad sweep to digital dives and multimedia’s complex puzzle, facing challenges like deepfakes and quantum computing’s early whispers.
+In the multimedia forensics grad courses where I lecture part-time, we explore how these standards tackle everything, from forensic science’s broad sweep to digital dives and multimedia’s complex puzzle, facing challenges like deepfakes and quantum computing’s early whispers.
 Stick with me, newbie or pro, as we peel back the layers, from core principles born at the century’s edge to tomorrow’s cutting-edge fights.

 ---

 #### The Big Picture: Why Standards Matter
 ***Forensic science*** is not just about cool gadgets, it's about trust.
 Standards ensure forensic labs and forensic science practitioners (FSPs) worldwide get consistent results, especially in multimedia forensics, where we wrestle with audio snippets, Instagram pics, and TikTok clips, evidence as diverse as it is fleeting, "here today and gone tomorrow."
 Technology races ahead: ***Deepfakes*** did not exist a decade ago, and now we are tinkering with ***quantum computing*** prototypes, pushing standards to their limits.
 The goal?
 Forensic work that's ***reliable*** (it stands up to rigorous scrutiny), ***repeatable*** (others can redo it and match the outcome), and ***admissible*** (courts accept it), rooted in the Scientific Working Group on Digital Evidence (SWGDE) and International Organization on Computer Evidence's (IOCE) 1999 "Digital Evidence: Standards and Principles" [1].

 Let’s see standards in action with a real case, ***State of Washington v.
 Puloka (2024)***, a triple murder trial in Washington.
 Joshua Puloka faced three murder charges tied to a 2021 bar shooting.
-The defense offered an AI-enhanced version of a low-res smartphone video, possibly using a tool like Topaz Labs’ machine learning software, think of it as digital glasses to sharpen a blurry scene.
+The defense offered an AI-enhanced version of a low resolution smartphone video, possibly using a tool like Topaz Labs’ machine learning software, think of it as digital glasses to sharpen a blurry scene.
 Defense argued it clarified crucial details [2].

 However, the prosecution challenged the introduction of the video as evidence by defense based upon the following changes to the video.